 Admission charge: General admission is $14.95 (adult) or $12.95 (seniors 60+)

 Location: 100 Red Cox Dr, St. Augustine, FL 32080

-The luxury ocean liner – RMS Queen Mary plied the oceans from 1936 until 1967, until it was bought by the City of Long Beach and turned into a floating hotel where you can sleep in fabulous oak panelled cabins, complete with portholes.
+The luxury ocean liner – RMS Queen Mary, plied the oceans from 1936 until 1967, until it was bought by the City of Long Beach and turned into a floating hotel.
+Today, you can sleep on board in fabulous oak-panelled cabins, complete with portholes.

 It’s also reputed to be the most haunted hotel in America, thanks to places onboard with spooky connections, including:

-- Stateroom B340: After a passeneger died in the room in 1948, in “unknown circumstances”, a passenger claimed she woke up to find her bed covers pulled off and a man at the foot of the bed – when she called the steward, the man vanished.
+- Stateroom B340: After a passenger died in the room in 1948, in ‘unknown circumstances’, a passenger claimed she woke up to find her bed covers pulled off and a man at the foot of the bed: when she called the steward, the man vanished.
 Other guests claim to hear knocking in the night and that the bathroom lights turn on mysteriously.
 Would you dare to stay here?

-- The Mauritania Room: Three maids cleaning the room in 1989 report seeing a phantom woman sitting in the middle of the dance foor.
+- The Mauritania Room: Three maids cleaning the room in 1989 report seeing a phantom woman sitting in the middle of the dance floor.

 - The First Class Swimming Pool: Now abandoned, the pool was once the height of luxury, with a fountain, beautiful mosaic tiles, and a mother of pearl ceiling.
-It’s also where several ghostly sightings have been reported including a woman in an old wedding dress with a little boy who disappear in a cloud of steam.
+It’s also where several ghostly sightings have been reported, including a woman in an old wedding dress with a little boy who disappears in a cloud of steam.

 Location: 1126 Queens Hwy, Long Beach, CA 90802